MooseOnTheRocks/GrowableCrystals/README.md

   - Crystal type is determined by ore it is placed on
 - Largest stage drops item when broken.

-## Iteration 3 (Current)
+## Iteration 3 (Complete)
 - Various stages drop differing amounts of loot.
 - Crystals have appropriate bounding box for growth stage and direction.
-- Crystals grow from crystal powder item entity
+- Crystals grow from crystal powder item entity in water
-- Implement more crystal types.
+- Implement more crystal types
   - Redstone, Coal, Iron, Gold, Lapis, Diamond, Copper, Emerald
-  - Nether Quartz, (Ancient debris?)

-## Iteration 4 (Future)
+## Iteration 4 (Current)
+- Use random walk to determine crystal placement from item entity
+  - Instead of random x,y,z offset from position (can clip through walls)
+- Implement a way for players to obtain crystal powder.
+  - Player must use lightning to strike a block

+## Exploration
 - Crystals can grow on multiple block faces
   - Create blocktype composing crystal faces (look at vines)
-  - Dynamic bounding box rendering and interaction per crystal growth
+  - Dynamic bounding box rendering and interaction per crystal growth?
+- Crystal powder item entity spawns particles, which in turn spawn crystals on blocks.
+-